-When to use.
+When to use for the avoidance of doubt….
 In short, the message addressed ‘for the avoidance of doubt’ is already within the contractual wording even though you don’t immediately see it, but because it is important it is made more explicit.
 More elaborately, for the avoidance of doubt should be used only if:

 the subject matter followed by the phrase is already covered by the preceding contract clause, but an informed, objective reader of the contract might not clearly interpret such subject matter to be included in (or excluded from) that contract clause; or

 there may be a contradiction or an overlap between the preceding contract clause and another provision in the agreement; and